 Although Denver Public Library will be closed for a little while, it doesn't mean you can't utilize some of our amazing digital materials!
 Some of our picks offer a taste of what's available for our customers at our digital streaming app Kanopy!
 They have also been kind enough to put together a collection of films that our community can watch at no cost for the next 30 days.
 Watching these titles will not deduct play credits from your account.
 You can find a full list of titles here, and in their guide.

-Don't forget about our other digital apps that allows you to have full access to all of our extensive digital materials: OverDrive (Ebooks, Audiobooks, & Streaming Movies), RBdigital (Audiobooks & Digital Magazines), TumbleBooks for Kids (Ebooks), Bookflix for Kids (Video Storybooks), Reference eBooks (Encyclopedias), Flipster (Digital Magazines), Volume: Local Music Project & Music Online Database (Music)
+Don't forget about our other digital apps that allows you to have full access to all of our extensive digital materials: OverDrive (Ebooks, Audiobooks, & Streaming Movies), RBdigital (Audiobooks & Digital Magazines), TumbleBooks for Kids (Ebooks), Bookflix for Kids (Video Storybooks), Reference eBooks (Encyclopedias), Flipster (Digital Magazines) & Music Online Database (Music)

 Polina (2018) DVD, Blu-ray, Kanopy; France